Waste Busting Activities

 Waste Busting Activities Craft Hub every Thursday 12-3pm, Gateway Hub.
 For info contact Becky our Waste Busting Co-ordinator on 07788633719 or tbgwastebuster [@] gmail.com or follow us on Facebook and Instagram.

 The 4th Thursday every month is our Funky Furniture up-cycling Hub with The Remakery.
 Items are saved from landfill and restored using chalk paint and stencilling techniques – for info and bookings please contact Nicky at Pembrokeshire Remakery: remakerypembrokeshire [@] gmail.com

-Thank you to PCC for funding this project
+Thank you to Pembrokeshire County Council for funding this project